isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2928.md

 ---
-title: Sophos Central Intercept X Advanced - 25 Users
+title: Netiquette Cloud Business Suite - Package E (Saas for 35 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution2928
 ---

 ### Description

-Rated number 1 protection in independent third-party testing, Sophos consistently blocks more malware and exploits than competing solutions.
-It harnesses the power of a deep learning neural network, marking Intercept X smarter, more scalable, and more effective against never-seen-before threats.
-Intercept X leverages deep learning to outperform endpoint security solutions that use traditional machine learning or signature-based detection alone.
+Netiquette Business Suite is a cloud based solutions designed for growth stage businesses that has advance features to ease off the growing day to day challenges.
+The solutions have a library of APIs to fit various business needs .
+Netiquette is one of the first few solutions in the market to offer "Seamless Filing" feature; Seamless Filing offer SMEs to file their annual statutory filing such as "Form CS", "Annual Return" and "Simplified XBRL" directly and thus saving hours of preparation.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Swiz_20210239_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Netiquette_20210474_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria